MINISO: Global expansion

 On September 1, 2018, MINISO opened two stores in Romania and plans to open 40 more stores nationwide.
 MINISO has opened more than 70 franchises in Pakistan during past three years.

 On January 12, 2018, MINISO opened its first store in Bangladesh, with 29 stores currently.
+In October 2018, MINISO opened its first store in New Zealand, at its peak around 8 stores operated around the country.
+All operations were liquidated in January 2026.

 In June 2019, MINISO announced it would open six more stores in Israel bringing the total to 18 by the end of the year.

 On 8 November 2019, MINISO opened its first store in the United Kingdom in Ealing, a West London suburb.
 They then proceeded to open more stores as of December 2023; including one in Wandsworth, South London and their Central London flagship store in Oxford Street on 10 November 2023, as well as a 'MINI MINISO' concept store near Chinatown, London on 29 September 2023.
 In February 2024, its largest UK store opened in Camden, London.

 As of January 2020, MINISO had over 3,500 stores in 79 countries, with an approximate revenue of US$2.4 billion in 2019.

 In January 2021, MINISO opened its first Portuguese store in Porto, Portugal, and announced plans to open 250 stores in Spain and Portugal.
 As of August 2021, MINISO had four stores in Oman, with three located in the capital city of Muscat and one store in Sohar.

-In May 2023, MINISO opened its first flagship store in Times Square, New York City and also one store inside the Mattel headquarters in El Segundo, California before its first live action movie (Barbie) was launched, specialized to sell Barbie-themed collaboration products.
+In May 2023, MINISO opened its first flagship store in Times Square, New York City and one store inside the Mattel headquarters in El Segundo, California before its first live action movie (Barbie) was launched, specialized to sell Barbie-themed collaboration products.
 In December of the same year, its 100th U.S. store opened in Orlando, Florida.
 One year later, MINISO opened a pop-up store in Times Square, setting a new U.S. record for sales per square foot and ranking in the top three U.S. stores in terms of sales performance.
+On July 21, 2023, MINISO launches its Barbie-themed products on its flagship store and the Chinese Mattel's office, both in Changsha, to celebrate the releases of the live action movie of Barbie.
+More than 100 variants of Miniso-Barbie collaboration products were launched.
 On October 24, 2023, MINISO opened its first flagship store in Latin America at Costanera Center in Santiago, Chile.